SuperLowLevel/SuperLowLevel.github.io/_posts/people/2010-03-26-wenlongzhang.md

 google : None
 github : https://github.com/WenlongZhang0724
 linkedin: None
-institution: Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS)
+institution: Shanghai AI Lab
-institutionShort: SIAT, CAS
+institutionShort: Shanghai AI Lab, HKPU
 ---

-Wenlong Zhang currently work as a research intern in Multimedia Laboratory at SIAT-CAS & CUHK.
-He is supervised by Prof. Yu Qiao and Prof. Chao Dong.
-He received his Master Degree in Beijing Institute of Technology in 2018.
-His current work involves GAN-based super resolution and generative model, etc.
+Wenlong Zhang is currently studying in Shanghai AI Lab and The Hong Kong Polytechnic University (HKPU).
+He is supervised by Prof. Chao Dong and Prof. Xiao-Ming Wu towards the Ph.D. degree.
+Prior to that, he is a research assistant in Multimedia Laboratory, SIAT, CAS with Prof. Chao Dong.
+In 2018, he received the Master degree from the Beijing Institute of Technology.
+His primary research interests are low-level vision problem in real-world.